-The following is a brief biographical profile of the fund's portfolio manager who is primarily responsible for the day-to-day management of the fund's portfolio.
-This manager is employed by Manulife IM (US).
-For more information about this individual, including information about his compensation, other accounts he manages, and any investments he may have in the fund, see the SAI.
+The following are brief biographical profiles of the leaders of the fund's investment management team, in alphabetical order.
+These managers are jointly and primarily responsible for the day-to-day management of the fund's portfolio.
+These managers are employed by Trillium.
+For more details about these individuals, including information about their compensation, other accounts they manage, and any investments they may have in the fund, see the SAI.